vippsas/vipps-login-wordpress/README.md

 ## Shortcodes

-* `[login-with-vipps text="Log in with Vipps" application="wordpress"]` - This will print out a *Login with Vipps* button that will log you into the given application, which by default can be either WordPress or WooCommerce.
+* `[login-with-vipps text="Log in with Vipps" application="wordpress"]` - This will print out a *Login with Vipps MobilePay* button that will log you into the given application, which by default can be either WordPress or WooCommerce.
 * `[continue-with-vipps text="Continue with Vipps" application="wordpress"]` - This is the same, except for a different default text.

 ## Customizing the Plugin